Documents released in 2018 give us a glimpse into the royal, rebellious life of Queen Victoria’s daughter, Louise.

 In the 18th century, snuff was popular with the aristocratic and middle classes, while smoking was popular in taverns with working-classmen.
 Early in the Victorian Era, one might find aristocrats enjoying a glass of port and a cigar after dinner.
 Prince Albert was an avid smoker himself, even though he too would not smoke in front of his wife, the Queen.

-Smoking was an activity done only be men, and never done in the presence of a woman.
+Smoking was an activity done only by men, and never done in the presence of a woman.
 This led to designating smoking rooms where men could smoke without offending any of the women in the house.
 These rooms become spaces where men would retreat and entertain themselves after dinner.
+Remember seeing this often depicted in Downton Abbey?

 Women weren’t seen smoking until the 1880s when cigarettes became more popular and smoking was done more regularly outside of the smoking rooms.
-The Edwardian Era not only allowed Princess Louise despised her but also paved the way for other women to start smoking as well.
+The Edwardian Era not only allowed Princess Louise to smoke more openly but also paved the way for other women to start smoking as well.
 As it became more popular to smoke in public for both genders, certainly hated both women and smoking.
 Even as it gained popularity, however, it was actresses and “new women” smoking.

-During Louise’s lifetime, women smoking went from taboo to there being lighter, milder cigarettes made specifically for women.
+During Louise’s lifetime, women smoking in public went from taboo to there being lighter, milder cigarettes made specifically for women.

 Learn more about Princess Louise in Lucinda Hawksley’s biography, Queen Victoria’s Mysterious Daughter: A Biography of Princess Louise.